Exclusively Litigation

 Once a sequestration order has been made, the debtor has 14 days to file a statement of affairs with AFSA.
 This statement sets out the debtor’s personal information, and assets and liabilities.
 The appointed bankruptcy trustee uses this information to begin administering the debtor’s financial affairs.

-The trustee will notify all known creditors that the debtor has been declared bankrupt, that a bankruptcy trustee has been appointed, and that the trustee is in the process of determining how best to deal with the debtor’s outstanding debts given the information they have, and their own investigations about the debtor’s assets and liabilities.
+The trustee will notify all known creditors that the debtor has been declared bankrupt, that a bankruptcy trustee has been appointed, and that the trustee is in the process of determining how best to deal with the debtor’s outstanding debts given the information they have, and their investigations about the debtor’s assets and liabilities.

 Bankruptcy will usually last three years and one day after the day the debtor’s petition is accepted.